schmitech/grocery-compare/README.md

 # Grocery Deals Chatbot

-This project scrapes weekly deals from multiple grocery stores (currently Produce Depot and Farm Boy), stores them in a vector database, and provides a chatbot interface to query and compare deals across stores.
+This project scrapes weekly deals from multiple grocery stores (currently Metro Market and SunnySide Foods), stores them in a vector database, and provides a chatbot interface to query and compare deals across stores.

 ## Components

 1. **Scrapers**
-   - **scrapers/produceDepot.py** - Scrapes the Produce Depot website
-   - **scrapers/farmboy.py** - Loads Farm Boy deals from a JSON file
+   - **grocery_specials.py** - Generic scraper for processing store specials from JSON files
-   - **scrapers/storage.py** - Common storage module for all scrapers
+   - **storage.py** - Common storage module for all scrapers

 2. **Search and Interface**
-   - **grocery_search.py** - Provides search functionality, price comparison, and OpenAI integration
+   - **grocery_search.py** - Provides search functionality, price comparison, and AI integration
    - **grocery_chatbot.py** - Streamlit web interface for the chatbot
    - **grocery_api.py** - FastAPI backend for the chatbot